Traffic allocation modes

 Finally, if a user sees an experience variation and later turns off cookies, they will then no longer see the variation.

-As mentioned, for many reasons, but principally in the interests of statistical robustness, we do not allow changes to splits that will result in users flipping from the variation into the control.
+As mentioned, for many reasons, but principally in the interests of statistical robustness, we don’t allow changes to splits that will result in users flipping from the variation into the control.
 Instead, we recommend duplicating the experience and re-running it with the desired split.